 “There are even doctors in this world…”

 I haven’t tried curing an illness myself but I remembered the scene I witnessed when I visited Orga-san’s clinic.
 He applied a high concentration of magical power and coated the entire patient’s body.
 The healing magic penetrated and restored the patient’s health.

 It was different from healing a wound or poison.
 These types of injuries came from an external source while an illness came from the body itself.

 “There’s also a place where demi-humans and beast kin commute.
 I hear that it was quite dangerous unless you had some considerable ability… One of the beast kin helped me out once while I was there.
 However, they immediately left afterwards…”

-“I see… So the person who can use healing magic is that person?”
+“I see… So what about the person who can use healing magic?”